gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.LadderPriceOffer.md

 > `optional` **calculate\_on**: `string`

-- If this ladder offer is to be calculated on MRP or ESP price
+- If this ladder offer is to be calculated on MRP or ESP price.

 ***